UtrechtUniversity/dataQuest/README.md

  ],

 ```
-To select the most relevant articles:
+The steps to select the most relevant articles and generate the output:
 1. articles are selected based the filters in the config file